 Loans payable are presented on the consolidated statement of financial condition at their outstanding unpaid principal balances.
-Loans payable are comprised of short-term borrowings with an original maturity of one year or less and are exclusively transacted with affiliates.
+Loans payable with an original maturity of one year or less are classified as short-term, whereas loans payable with an original maturity greater than one year are classified as long-term.
+As of June 30, 2023, both short-term and long-term loans payable are exclusively transacted with affiliates.
+See note 8 for additional information.